 Carbohydrate is one of the leading ingredients in commercially made pet foods and is used as an economical source of energy for dogs and cats.
 The question remains as to whether or not it is appropriate to feed a carnivorous animal a food product that can only be utilized when it has undergone significant processing and that dramatically raises blood glucose levels.
 In the wild, the only carbohydrates a dog would receive come from the stomachs of herbivores in a pre-digested form and in raw forms such as grasses, roots, and fruits which would be available only seasonally and would make up approximately 5-10% of the total diet.
 Diabetes and other metabolic-related issues have reached epidemic proportions in canines.
 It is a disease often related directly to what the animal is eating.

 Carbohydrate Metabolism in Cats

-It is well known that the cat has no nutritional requirement for carbohydrate.
+It is well known that the cat has no nutritional requirement for carbohydrates.
 Cats are known as obligate carnivores because they cannot survive without meat in their daily diet.
-Cats have unique disabilities regarding the digestion and absorption of carbohydrate whether it is from a raw or processed source.
-Despite these facts, commercially produced feline diets are high in processed carbohydrates such as corn, wheat and rice.
-All feline species are known as obligate carnivores because of unique ways in which their bodies function metabolically.
+Cats have unique disabilities regarding the digestion and absorption of carbohydrates whether it is from a raw or processed source.
+Despite these facts, commercially produced feline diets are high in processed carbohydrates such as corn, wheat, and rice.
+All feline species are known as obligate carnivores because of the unique ways in which their bodies function metabolically.
 They obtain the energy they need to travel, hunt, and metabolize from fats, proteins, vitamins, minerals, and amino acids.

 Additionally, cats produce only 5% of the pancreatic amylase (an enzyme that breaks down starch into glucose) that dogs produce.
 A historically starch-free diet has resulted in a lack of need for this enzyme.
 This means the cat is unable to receive much energy from starches.